What is Lennox-Gastaut Syndrome?

 Developmental delay and/or intellectual disability.

-- Not all who are diagnosed with LGS have developmental delay at the time of diagnosis, however, nearly all with LGS will have developmental delay within 5 years of seizure onset.
+- Not all who are diagnosed with LGS have a developmental delay at the time of diagnosis.
+However, nearly all with LGS will have developmental delay within five years of seizure onset.

 More About the Signs and Symptoms of LGS